iamAntimPal/ExcelMasteryHub/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request Template

+## 🎉 Thank you for your contribution, @{{ github.actor }}!

+Your pull request has been submitted successfully.
+A maintainer will review it as soon as possible.
+We appreciate your support in making this project better! 🚀
 ## Description
 Please include a summary of the changes introduced in this pull request.
 Describe what has been added, modified, or fixed.
 Include any related issues (e.g., “Fixes #123”) and additional context that will help reviewers understand your changes.